rapyuta-robotics/RapyutaSimulationPlugins/docs/source/getting_started.rst

 turtlebot3_benchmark.umap has default turtlebot waffle robot in the level.
 You can replace that with other turtlebot3.

-- You can control robot from teleop
+- Control robot from teleop
     .. code-block:: shell

          ros2 run teleop_twist_keyboard teleop_twist_keyboard

-- You can control robot with nav2
+- Control robot with nav2
     .. code-block:: shell

         ros2 launch nav2_bringup tb3_simulation_launch.py use_simulator:=False map:=<path to turtlebot3-UE>/Content/Turtlebot3_benchmark.yaml

+\* If you start with ROS 2 Discovery Server, you needs to  `source turtlebot3_UE/fastdds_setup.sh` in terminal beofre executing following command.